Our thighs create a frame around the horse.

 Correct thigh position

-In the correct thigh position the thighs are fully rotated inward
+In the correct thigh position the thighs are rotated inward

 from the hip joint.
 Almost as much as when we are on the ground (see the